JuliaAI/MLJ.jl/docs/src/working_with_categorical_data.md

 ```
 By tracking all classes in this way, MLJ
 avoids common pain points around categorical data, such as evaluating
-models on an evaluation set only to crash your code because classes appear
+models on an evaluation set, only to crash your code because classes appear
 there which were not seen during training.